 Woodlands academy results have improved significantly over the last 2 years since joining the Waycroft MAT.
+2017: 47%, 2018: 56%, target 2019: 68%

 The close proximity of Woodlands, Waycroft and the close working relationship of the teachers, particularly in Y6, has been incredibly beneficial.

-Senior leaders, Directors and Founding Members all feel this provides further evidence of the impact the organisation is having on pupils' life chances.
-The results for 2016-2017 in all 3 academies are based on the new Primary Assessment systems.
+Senior leaders, Trustees and Founding Members all feel this provides further evidence of the impact the organisation is having on pupils' life chances.
+The results for 2017/18 in all 3 academies are based on the Primary Assessment systems.